HolliShake/node-script/README.md

-# node-script
+# Parrot Script
-NodeScript is a programming language frontend for nodejs.
-It runs on top of javascript
+Parrot Script is a programming language frontend for golang/go.
+It runs on top of go compiler